Geological history of Earth: Phanerozoic

-The Phanerozoic Eon is the current eon in the geologic timescale.
+The Phanerozoic is the current eon in the geologic timescale.
 It covers roughly 539 million years.
-During this period continents drifted apart, but eventually collected into a single landmass known as Pangea, before splitting again into the current continental landmasses.

 The Phanerozoic is divided into three eras – the Paleozoic, the Mesozoic and the Cenozoic.
+During this eon, continents drifted apart but eventually collected into a single landmass known as Pangea before splitting again into the current continental landmasses.

 Most of the evolution of multicellular life occurred during this time period.